Read Thomas Aquinas with voice, context, and method in the same frame.

 Where this page naturally expands

-This branch opens directly into Dialoguing with Aquinas, Charting Aquinas, and Aquinas’ Five Ways, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
-Nearby pages in the same branch include Duns Scotus, William of Ockham, Augustine of Hippo, and Anselm of Canterbury; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.
+This branch opens directly into Dialoguing with Aquinas and Charting Aquinas, so the reader can move from the present argument into the next natural layer rather than treating the page as a dead end.
+Nearby pages in the same branch include Duns Scotus and William of Ockham; those links are not decorative, but suggested continuations where the pressure of this page becomes sharper, stranger, or more usefully contested.